-The goal of this paper is to interpret select themes from the Data Feminism framework in an agricultural setting and serve as an encouraging resource for more intentional work in this area.
+The goal of this paper is to serve as an encouraging resource for more intentional work in this area.
 Our perspectives are strongly framed by our collective personal, academic and professional experiences in the industrialized agricultural systems of the United States (US), and specifically of those in the maize-producing areas of the Midwest.
 However, while the specifics of a given system vary, we believe the topics are universal.
 This is not meant to be a comprehensive review of power issues in agriculture, nor a thorough documentation of efforts to address those issues.
-Rather, our hope is that this perspective empowers technically trained agricultural scientists to reflect on their work’s broader societal implications.
-In this piece we use the term ‘imbalance’ to collectively refer to both power inequities (which result from contextual situations) and inequalities (resulting from laws).
+Rather, our hope is that this Perspective empowers technically trained agricultural scientists to reflect on their work’s broader societal implications.
+In this Perspective we use the term ‘imbalance’ to collectively refer to both power inequities (which result from contextual situations) and inequalities (resulting from laws).

 Awareness of Power

-Obtaining one’s will despite resistance from others is an expression of power16.
+The ability to obtain one’s will despite objections from others is an expression of power16.
 Central to Data Feminism is the fact that power is unevenly distributed and experienced in this world and equitable redistribution requires intentional examination and intervention.
 This foundation is particularly relevant in agriculture; overarching features of agriculture (both historical and contemporary) such as labor exploitation17, Native land dispossession18,19, and selective land ownership rights20–22 intentionally embed power inequalities in agricultural systems.
 Research seeking to support public good therefore requires an understanding of how research passively endorses or challenges power artifacts.
 However, because power is a complex topic with dedicated scholars, this pursuit may feel daunting to the average agricultural scientist.
 To aid non-experts in contextualizing their work, Data Feminism applies Collins’ (1990) matrix of domination23 to elucidate where and how both power inequities (contextual) and inequalities (structural) may manifest, and therefore clarify both their existence and how they may be challenged.
 To demonstrate its application, here we present a demonstrative (e.g., non-comprehensive) adaptation of the matrix applied to a woman farmer/farm landowner in the US (Table 2).
 The reader is directed to Sachs 1983 for a more thorough documentation of the history of women, power, and US agriculture.

 Table 2.
 Domains through which power may be experienced as a woman farmer/landowner in the US (adapted from Collins 1990)